 Many red wines get in contact with oak at some point in the production process.
 Especially bold wines get their complexity from long periods of oaking.
-Oaked red wines are:
+These are oaked wines on the red side:

-For white wine, oaking is rather uncommon.
+For white wine, oaking is relatively uncommon.
 The majority of whites never get in touch with oak.
-However, some white wines do get oaked.
-Here are some examples of white oaked wine:
+However, there are some exceptions.
+Here are some examples of oaked white wine: